chensong1995/numpy-tutorial/README.rst

 to create further generations.

-We'll first use a very simple setup and more precisely, we'll use the `glider
+We will first use a very simple setup and more precisely, we will use the `glider
 <http://en.wikipedia.org/wiki/Glider_(Conway's_Life)>`_ pattern that is known to
 move one step diagonally in 4 iterations as illustrated below: